 Keyword misspellings, which were manually corrected.

-To ensure proper data integrity, we imported the dataset into MS Access and extracting lookup tables based on Project ID for Diagnosis, ICF, Agenda and Age categories.
+To ensure proper data integrity, we imported the dataset into MS Access and extracted lookup tables based on Project ID for Diagnosis, ICF, Agenda, and Age categories.
 Initial statistical analysis was performed in MS Access by creating crosstab queries for PI and Diagnosis, Diagnosis and Agenda, and Diagnosis and ICF categories.
-Total funding for each project was calculated by summing up NIH Funding Amount, Fed and Non Fed Funding amount.
-Total cost was calculated by adding up Fed Direct Cost, Non Fed Direct COst and NIH Direct Cost.
-A final de-normalized data extract file was created from MS Access, with multi-valued attributes concatenated into single columns for Age Brackets, ICF Description, Agenda, Diagnosis and Keywords.
+Total funding for each project was calculated by summing up NIH, Federal and Non-Federal Funding amounts.
+Total cost was calculated by adding up Fed Direct Cost, Non Fed Direct Cost, and NIH Direct Cost.
+A final de-normalized data extract file was created from MS Access, with multi-valued attributes concatenated into single columns for Age Brackets, ICF Description, Agenda, Diagnosis, and Keywords.

-The initial data source file, the final MS Access input tool, and resulting visualizations are provided through the github.iu.edu[4].
+The initial data source file, the final MS Access input tool, and resulting visualizations are provided through - github.iu.edu[4].

 Table 1.
 Occupational Therapy dataset statistics